Are you planning a backyard luau or Hawaiian themed party? Keep scrolling for the best Hawaiian dessert recipes worth trying out!

 It’s seriously easy to prep and you’ll just want to make sure it can set in the freezer overnight.

-One trick we’ve learned is to pre-scoop the mango ice cream into ice cream cones and put on a tray in the freezer.
+One trick we’ve learned is to pre-scoop the mango ice cream into ice cream cones and put it on a tray in the freezer.
 Then, simply pull out when you’re ready to serve!

 I call this a mango mousse cake but it’s kind of a cross between a cake and a pie.
 Either way, it’s packed with flavor and makes an awesome luau dessert.